cblevins/f20-cw-rec/_pages/policies.md

 If unforeseen circumstances come up during the semester and you need an extension on a particular assignment, please email me.
 Otherwise you are expected to submit all assignments by the due date.

 **Graduate Students**<br>
 This course is listed as a 4000/5000 level class.
 If you are a graduate student enrolled in HIST 5212, you are expected to complete additional readings and assignments.
 I have noted these in the Course Schedule and Assignments page.
-When possible, I will also try to list optional readings on certain class days as a resource for you.
-These are not required, but encouraged.

 **Course Content Note**<br>
 This course will involve historical topics that you may find emotionally distressful, including episodes of violence.
 I have included these topics because they are foundational to understanding the major themes of the course.
 If you have concerns about reading and discussing particular topics, please come talk to me at the beginning of the semester.
 I will work with you to find alternative readings or ways for you to participate on the days in which we discuss those topics.